nugget/now/now.md

 Base Header Level: 4

+# Coordinating Race Car Repairs

+Last month I blew the engine in my race car, and I'm working through the repair process, which involves shipping the car out to California for a major engine overhaul.
+Details on the [diary](/cars/gt3rs/diary/engine-rebuild).

 # OpenHAB Experimenting

 I stopped running OpenHAB on a Linux VM and instead moved it to my Raspberry Pi